yennanliu/SpringPlayground/ShoppingCart/Frondend/README.md

 #  Run the following command in your command line to install the Vue router in your system
 vue add router

+# Axios is a popular, promise-based HTTP client that sports an easy-to-use API and can be used in both the browser and Node
+npm install --save axios

+npm install --save sweetalert
 ```

 ## Run